-When you hear the term "depreciation," you probably think of driving your new car off the lot and having it immediately begin to depreciate—decrease in value.
-As a general rule, depreciation works better for businesses than it does for individuals.
+When you hear the term "depreciation," you probably think of driving your new car off the lot and having it immediately begin to decrease in value or depreciate.
+While it's not great to have your property lose value, there are some benefits to business owners.

 Updated Depreciation Benefits for Businesses

-When the PATH Act was enacted late in 2015, it included some changes to depreciation calculations that benefit small businesses.
-PATH increased the ability of businesses to take more depreciation on purchases of business assets in the first year of ownership.
+When the PATH Act was enacted late in 2015 to protect taxpayers from fraud, it increased the ability of businesses to take more depreciation on purchases of business assets in the first year of ownership.

 How Depreciation Is Calculated